Hot Shots!

 The inciting incident occurs at 9 minutes when Commander Block arrives at the reservation to recruit Topper back into the Navy for a critical mission, disrupting his isolated existence..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 43 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Topper discovers Ramada's past relationship with his rival Kent Gregory, creating emotional turmoil and raising the personal stakes just as the mission approaches., fundamentally raising what's at risk.
+Significantly, this crucial beat Topper discovers Ramada's past relationship with his rival Kent Gregory, creating emotional turmoil and raising the personal stakes just as the mission approaches., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 62 minutes (73% through) represents the emotional nadir.
 Here, During the mission, a squadron member is shot down and appears to die, forcing Topper to face the deadly consequences of combat and his worst fears about following his father's path., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.